data-futurists/UKHDS-person-alert-codes/Design Decisions.md

   - Using a lookup table (confidentiality_levels) with code + description for flexibility and future extensibility.
   - Storing levels in an RBAC/permissions model where access is tied directly to user roles rather than predefined categories.
   - Allowing custom, organisation-specific labels instead of a fixed set.

+---

+#### special_category_data_id
+- **What:** Links the alert to a specific type of special category data, if applicable (e.g., data types defined by ICO for sensitive information).
+- **How is it designed:** INTEGER referencing  `special_category_data_types` table to ensure consistent classification.
+- **How does it add value:** Allows staff to identify alerts containing sensitive or legally protected information, supporting compliance with data protection regulations and careful handling.
+- **Questions to ask:**
+  - Should all alerts have the option to link to a special category, or only certain categories (e.g., Medical, Safeguarding)?
+  - How granular should the categories be to balance usability and legal compliance?
+- **What alternatives were considered:**
+  - Storing the category as a free-text field, which is more flexible but less structured and harder to report or enforce compliance.

+---

 ## person_alert_history